What makes us the way we are? Why are some people predisposed to be overweight? How is it that some of us are prone to Type 2 diabetes?

 Alejandro Lab Meeting

-We have weekly lab meetings, during which at least two individuals present current research or experimental methods.
-Monthly, we discuss new journal articles from a variety of scientific journals that apply to our research area or are of general interest.
-The Alejandro Lab also participates with weekly meetings of Dr. David Bernlohr's group.
-Joint meeting with Dr. Haibin-Ruan's group four times a year.
+We have weekly lab meetings, during which at least two individuals present current research data or experimental methods.
+We have a monthly Journal Club where we discuss new journal articles from a variety of scientific journals that apply to our research area or are of general interest.
+The Alejandro Lab also participates in weekly meetings with Dr. David Bernlohr's Adipose Biology group.
+Joint meeting with Dr. Haibin-Ruan's group four times a year to discuss glycobiology, and additional training on glycobiology can come from NIH Glycobiology Scientific Interest Group, https://oir.nih.gov/sigs/glycobiology-scientific-interest-group

 Integrated Biology And Physiology Seminars